rust-lang/rust-forge/src/release/issue-triaging.md

     - `E-mentor`: A mentor is available to help with the issue, which makes for good first issues.
     - `E-needs-mcve`: This issue has a reproduction, but it is not minimal, it should be minimized.
     - `E-needs-bisection`: This issue needs a bisection, for example using [cargo-bisect-rustc](https://github.com/rust-lang/cargo-bisect-rustc).
+    - `E-needs-investigation`: This issue needs further investigation to determine root causes and the nature of the issue.
+    - `E-needs-design`: This issue will require some substantial design effort (exploration, prototyping, discussions, etc.).
     - `E-needs-test`: The issue has been fixed, but no test has been added for it.
 After someone adds a test, it can be closed.
     - `E-{easy,medium,hard}`: Someone has estimated how hard the issue is to fix.
 This can help with finding good first issues, but is [bound to be inaccurate](https://en.wikipedia.org/wiki/Curse_of_knowledge).